 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

-While working in Chicago you’ll enroll in a required 3-credit academic internship seminar with other IES interns, where you'll gain context for your internship placement by examining cultural issues in the workplace.
+While working in Chicago you’ll also enroll in a required 3-credit academic internship seminar with other IES interns, where you'll gain context for your internship placement by examining cultural issues in the workplace.
 Topics covered include:

 IN/OB 395 - Internship Seminar: Organizational Behavior (3 credits)

 We want to make sure that your greatest challenge is deciding which landmarks to see first or discovering the best café—not finding a place to live where you feel comfortable.
 We do our best to locate housing that is reflective of how the local students are living.
 Our goal is that when you leave Chicago, it will feel like home.